Reading time: 8 mins.

 Examples of updates you might include are:

-What if you don't feel you have any new information to include?
+What if you don't believe you have any new information to include?
 What about mentioning:

 Whatever new information you give them, make sure you tie it in with a characteristic, skill, or value you possess so it’s clear the impact you’ll make on campus.
 These updates should also demonstrate your growth, both as a student and as a young adult.